Lnrchaos/NeSy-CML/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under a custom NeSy-CML Proprietary License

 ## 🙏 Acknowledgments

 - Built on PyTorch framework
-- Inspired by neuro-symbolic AI research
 - Optimized for practical GPU constraints
 - Designed for real-world applications
+- Developed by a self taught programmer (myself Lyle Richards II)

 ## 📞 Support